jananjahedd/Applied-ML/README.md

 - Event markers

 **Note**: The `data/` directory is not tracked by Git.
 Ensure you download the dataset manually.
+The user has to ensure that they have `awscli` installed on their computer:

 ## Usage
 1. **Activate the Anaconda environment**: